carlescs/QrReader/README.md

 # QrReader

 A simple Qr code reader for Android.
-Written with Jetpack Compose and uses CameraX and MlKit for barcode detection and reaading.
+Written with Jetpack Compose and uses CameraX and MlKit for barcode detection and reading.